Azure-Samples/cosmos-db-table-dotnet-quickstart/readme.md

 # Quickstart: Azure Cosmos DB for Table - Azure SDK for .NET

-This is a simple Express web application to illustrate common basic usage of Azure Cosmos DB for Table with the Azure SDK for .NET.
+This is a simple Blazor web application to illustrate common basic usage of Azure Cosmos DB for Table with the Azure SDK for .NET.

 ## Prerequisites